 There is another method you can use to create a custom crop, which we discuss next.

 If you need a final image with specific proportions, you can automatically set your crop box to the dimensions that you need, then move or resize the crop box to get the desired effect.

-You can also use one of Lightroom’s preset aspect ratios, such as 1 x 1 to create a square crop, but in most cases, you’ll want to make a custom aspect ratio for the best results.
+Keep in mind, you can also use one of Lightroom’s preset aspect ratios (located in the dropdown menu) that we explained above, such as 1×1 to create a square crop.
+In most cases, you will want to make a custom aspect ratio for the best results.